robertseaton/robertseaton.github.com/_posts/2014-03-20-creativity-literature-and-compression.markdown

 from Project Gutenberg and discuss the results."
 ---

+But first, a joke:

-I was at a bar last weekend, chatting with this woman.
-She was decent looking.
-There was a lull in the conversation, so I say to her, "Hey, I've got this talent.
+> I was at a bar last weekend, chatting with this woman.
+She was decent
+> looking.
+There was a lull in the conversation, so I say to her, "Hey, I've got
+> this talent.
 I can tell when a woman was born after feeling her breasts."
+She
-She doesn't believe me at first, but after a minute or so, she comes around.
-"Go on, then," she says to me.
+> doesn't believe me at first, but after a minute or so, she comes around.
+"Go on,
+> then," she says to me.
 I feel her up a bit before she gets impatient.
+"Well,
-"Well, when I was born?" she asks.
+> when I was born?" she asks.
 So I tell her -- "Yesterday."

 ## Dissecting and killing the joke